 She smiled and continued, "As we are here to empty our minds, the bookshelves in the library will be covered for the remainder of the retreat.
 If you have a journal, I request that you limit your writings to processing your meditative experience—not the questions that might arise, but the quality of your experience."

-I thought regretfully of David Copperfield on my reading self and serenity wavered.
-Surely she wouldn’t have intended to censor Dickens?
+I thought regretfully of David Copperfield on my reading self and my serenity wavered.
+Surely she wouldn't have intended to censor Dickens.

 The guru then invited the group to place our hands palms-up on our knees.
-A dread began to grow in the pit of my stomach; my back was already shooting spasms of pain up my spine from the ten minutes we’d already been sitting—when the bell rang, there would be 45 minutes more.
-I’d been in a horrible car accident and my back hadn’t finished healing just yet.
+A dread began to grow in the pit of my stomach.
+My back was already shooting spasms of pain up my spine from the ten minutes we'd already been sitting—when the bell rang, there would be 45 minutes more.
+I'd been in a horrible car accident a few years earlier, and my back hadn't finished healing just yet, which made certain positions painful to hold.
 The guru rang the bell to start the meditation, and my eyes fluttered closed as it reverberated.
 I tried to find stillness, but my thoughts ran wildly, sweeping me away with them, laughing at any efforts I made to step outside them.

-The room stood and filed out silently in a single line to the dormitories.
+The group stood and filed out silently in a single line to the dormitories.
 Once safely behind my cream-colored curtain, I riffled hastily through the welcome folder to find the schedule.

 6:45 AM-morning meditation